ChrisNeedham24/microcosm/README.md

 In order to play games of Microcosm online, your computer and router must have UPnP enabled, as it is required for communication between clients and the server.

-Additionally, players on Windows must install a DLL so that the UPnP client can operate.
-For convenience’s sake, both the [32-bit variant](source/resources/dll/32/miniupnpc.dll) and the [64-bit variant](source/resources/dll/64/miniupnpc.dll) of this DLL have both been committed to this repository.
-Once downloaded, Windows players can simply copy the DLL to System32.

 ## Play from release

 Begin by downloading the [latest release](https://github.com/ChrisNeedham24/microcosm/releases/latest) for your operating system.